 In the Beavis And Butthead episode "Buff 'N Stuff", Coach Buzzcut tells Butt-Head to "Kick me in the Jimmy".
 The only reaction to Butt-head doing so (twice) is his face turning red while he goes "YYYESSS!"

 There's also this famous clip.
-He might not have literal Balls of Steel, but that seems to be about as close as you can possibly get without surgical augmentation.
+He might not literally have these, but that seems to be about as close as you can possibly get without surgical augmentation.